verrazzano/docs/content/en/docs/examples/hello-helidon/_index.md

 ## Explore the application

-The Hello World Helidon microservices application implements a single REST API endpoint `/greet`, which returns a message `{"message":"Hello World!"}` when invoked.
+The Hello World Helidon microservices application implements a REST API endpoint, `/greet`, which returns a message `{"message":"Hello World!"}` when invoked.

 **NOTE**:  The following instructions assume that you are using a Kubernetes environment such as OKE.
 Other environments or deployments may require alternative mechanisms for retrieving addresses,